HomeFire Alarm StandardsServicing frequency

 The Required Servicing Schedule at a Glance

 BS 5839-1 specifies a layered programme of testing and maintenance.
-Responsibilities fall on both the building’s Responsible Person and a competent servicing contractor — it is not simply a case of booking an annual service and ticking a box.
+Responsibilities fall on both the building’s Responsible Person and a competent servicing contractor.
+For the full detail of what each visit must cover, see our dedicated testing and maintenance hub.

 W

 The Responsible Person — or a nominated member of staff — must test at least one manual call point every week, rotating through all devices over time.
 The result must be recorded in the fire alarm log book.
-This is an in-house task and does not require an external contractor.
+See our step-by-step weekly test guide for the correct procedure.
+This is an in-house task — no contractor is needed.

 M